 Volunteer in Kenya

-The structure of the subject
+The start of the trip

 The Kenya trip is an extension of the semester and lasts 6 weeks.